specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Copilot agent consumption meter**.

-In the admin center, this feature is a shortcut to the [Power Platform pay-as-you-go plan](/power-platform/admin/pay-as-you-go-overview).
-You don't configure this feature in the Microsoft 365 admin center.
+In the admin center, this scenario is a shortcut to the [Power Platform pay-as-you-go plan](/power-platform/admin/pay-as-you-go-overview).
+You don't configure this scenario in the Microsoft 365 admin center.

-This feature creates a billing plan that tracks and manages Microsoft 365 Copilot Chat consumption.
+This scenario creates a billing plan that tracks and manages Microsoft 365 Copilot Chat consumption.
 When you set up a billing plan, you also select an Azure subscription, and link the necessary environments.
 This configuration helps manage message capacity, monitor usage, and handle overages, which can help with costs.

 To learn more, see: